IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 # Azure DevOps pipeline templates

-This template provides an [azure-pipelines.yml](azure-pipelines.yml) definition file to setup an Azure DevOps Pipeline for applications managed in an Azure Git repository along with the [azure-pipeline-deploy.yml](azure-pipeline-deploy.yml) definition file as a dedicated pipeline to run the deployment/installation of an existing package via IBM Wazi Deploy for installing into controlled environments.
+This template provides an [azure-pipelines.yml](azure-pipelines.yml) definition file to setup an Azure DevOps Pipeline for applications managed in an Azure Git repository.
+The [azure-pipeline-deploy.yml](azure-pipeline-deploy.yml) definition file is a dedicated pipeline to run the deployment/installation of an existing package via IBM Wazi Deploy for installing into controlled environments.

 ## Overview and capabilities

-This pipeline template is implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/working-practices-intro) within an Azure DevOps context.
+These pipeline templates are implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/working-practices-intro) within an Azure DevOps context.

-It leverages the [Common Backend scripts](../Common-Backend-Scripts/) to implement the Setup, Build, Packaging and Deployment stages.
+They use the [Common Backend scripts](../Common-Backend-Scripts/) to implement the Setup, Build, Packaging and Deployment stages.

-The **development pipeline** [azure-pipelines.yml](azure-pipelines.yml) implements the following stages
+The **development pipeline** [azure-pipelines.yml](azure-pipelines.yml) implements the following stages:

 * `Setup` stage to [clone](../Common-Backend-Scripts/README.md#clone-repository-with-gitclonesh) the Git repository to a workspace directory on z/OS Unix System Services.
 * `Build` stage